UBC-MOAD/docs/ariane.rst

 .. _Ariane: http://stockage.univ-brest.fr/~grima/Ariane/whatsariane.html

 Ariane can be run in two modes: quantitative and qualitative.
+In quantitative mode, you release particles and end up with a distribution function for each grid cell quantifying where your particles end up and the mass transfer, while in qualitative mode you specify each of the particles that you release and trace their exact track.
 For the rest of the documentation below, we are running in qualitative mode.

 References

-* Manual: `Compilation and Installation`_
+* `Compilation and Installation`_
-* Manual: `Ariane Namelist`_
+* `Ariane Namelist`_
-* Manual: `Ariane Tutorial`_
+* `Ariane Tutorial`_
-* Blanke, B., and S. Raynaud, 1997: Kinematics of the Pacific Equatorial Undercurrent: a Eulerian and Lagrangian approach from GCM results.
-J. Phys.
-Oceanogr., 27, 1038-1053.
-* Blanke, B., M. Arhan, G. Madec, and S. Roche, 1999: Warm water paths in the equatorial Atlantic as diagnosed with a general circulation model.
-J. Phys.
-Oceanogr., 29, 2753-2768.
-* Blanke, B., S. Speich, G. Madec, and K. Döös, 2001: A global diagnostic of interocean mass transfers.
-J. Phys.
-Oceanogr., 31, 1623-1632.

 .. _Compilation and Installation: http://stockage.univ-brest.fr/~grima/Ariane/ariane_install_2.x.x_sep08.pdf
 .. _Ariane Namelist: http://stockage.univ-brest.fr/~grima/Ariane/ariane_namelist_2.x.x_oct08.pdf
 .. _Ariane Tutorial: http://stockage.univ-brest.fr/~grima/Ariane/ariane_tutorial_2.x.x_sep08.pdf